 Nine miles away, in tiny Bristol, wind down over a glass of regional grape or orchard-fruit wines at Fruit Hills Winery (fruithillswinery.com).

-Back in Elkhart, a veal chop seasoned with a 10-pepper blend and smothered in wine, mushrooms and sweet cherry peppers stars at 523 Tap and Grill (523tapandgrill.com).
+Back in Elkhart, a hamburger piled with bacon, mushrooms, cheddar cheese and fried onion strings stars at 523 Tap and Grill (523tapandgrill.com).

 Spacious rooms and a hot breakfast buffet await at Staybridge Suites (staybridge.com/elkhartnorth).